QueerCollaborations2015/website/workshops.md

 Teaching how to make spaces inclusive and supportive of sex workers, dispelling myths about the sex industry from an intersectional perspective.

-## Bi- and pan-sexuality: Antagonism, invisibility and erasure
+## Bi- and Pan-sexuality: Antagonism, Invisibility and Erasure

 Bisexuality has been part of the LGBTIQA+ acronym for years, but is still viewed by many with suspicion.
 In this workshop we explore how bi/pan antagonism, invisibility and erasure manifest both within mainstream society and the LGBTIQA+ community, including how compulsory monogamy interacts with non-monosexuality.
 We will critically engage with the term 'bisexual' itself and why many people who experience fluid attraction or are attracted to more than one gender do not identify with the label and/or the LGBTIQA+ community.
 In light of this we will discuss the barriers to building community around non-monosexuality and brainstorm ways of improving the visibility and inclusion of non-monosexual people.